Combining Evolutionary Strategies and Novelty Detection to go Beyond the Alignment Limit of the $Z_3$ 3HDM: Analysis and results

 As CMAES converges, it will start to find good points.
 This can be seen in~\cref{fig:n_valid_points_HT_vs_noHT} where we observe that after around 100 generations for the runs without \verb|HiggsTools| in the loop, and after around 200 generations for the runs with \verb|HiggsTools| in the loop, CMAES starts finding valid points.

-In~\cref{fig:generation_first_valid_point_HT_vs_noHT} we show the distribution of the generation where the first valid point was valid for the runs with and without \verb|HiggsTools| in the loop.
+In~\cref{fig:generation_first_valid_point_HT_vs_noHT} we {use a boxplot to represent} the distribution of the {value of the} generation {number when} the first valid point was {obtained} for the runs with and without \verb|HiggsTools| in the loop.
 We see that checking for \verb|HiggsBounds| \emph{postpones} the discovery of the first good point by a factor of around $2$ in terms of generation number.
 However, this is far better than with random sampling (both purely random and around the alignment limit) where only at most $5\%$ of the points that respect all other constraints survive \verb|HiggsBounds| constraints,~\cref{tab:efficiency}.
 Additionally, we note that the number of trial points needed to find a good valid point is around $\mathcal{O}(250-750)\times 12$ when not including \verb|HiggsBounds| constraints in the loop, and $\mathcal{O}(400-1300)\times 12$ when including \verb|HiggsBounds| constraints in the loop.
 Recall that the efficient sampling of the random sampler is (estimated) to be $\mathcal{O}(10^{-12})$ and $\mathcal{O}(10^{-13})$ respectively, which means that our methodology improves the sampling efficiency by a factor of 8 orders of magnitude, even if we do not consider the near perfect sampling efficiency after convergence during the density penalty-guided exploration phase.
 Unsurprisingly, the improvement over the AL-2 alignment limit sampling strategy is more modest, with around four orders of magnitude when considering \verb|HiggsBounds| constraints, but we reiterate that this only pertains to the first convergence and that our algorithm can then continue to explore the region found and go beyond the alignment limit bounds, as was highlighted in the previous section.

 So far, we have seen the improvements to convergence provided by CMAES by taking into account the number of points tried, observing massive improvements over random sampling.
 On the other hand, the methodology presented in this work is only useful if it also provides a speed-up in terms of wall time, i.e. time passed from the reference frame of the user.
 In~\cref{fig:time_elapsed_first_valid_point_HT_vs_noHT} we present a variation of~\cref{fig:generation_first_valid_point_HT_vs_noHT} but in terms of elapsed time, instead of generations.
 We see that CMAES without including \verb|HiggsBounds| constraints in the loop tends to find points within $\mathcal{O}(100-500)$ seconds, i.e. in minutes, while when including \verb|HiggsBounds| constraints, this increases do $\mathcal{O}(750-2250)$ seconds.
 The slowing down is easily understood: using \verb|HiggsTools| slows down the evaluation of a point by a factor of around 3 (see below for more details), and since converging on \verb|HiggsBounds| constraints delays CMAES in finding a good point by a factor of around 2 (see discussion above) we expect an overall wall time delay of 5, which is what we can see here.